winesapOS/winesapOS/CONTRIBUTING.md

 - Add upgrade notes to the `UPGRADES.md` file.
 - For a new release, update the `os-release-winesapos` file in the git repository with the new `VERSION` and `VERSION_ID` before building an image.
 - Before building an alpha of beta build, enable the `[winesapos-testing]` repository with `export WINESAPOS_ENABLE_TESTING_REPO=true`.
+- Create a release image using a [container build](#automated-container-build).
-- After a build, make sure that no tests failed by checking the exit/return code of the installation script.
-That number will be automatically printed to the screen and it is the number of failed tests.
+- Make sure that no tests failed by checking the exit/return code of the installation script.
+It should be zero.
+If not, that is how many tests have failed.
+Review the installation log for more details.
-- On the hypervisor, stop the virtual machine and then sanitize the image.

     ```
+    $ cat ./output/winesapos-install-rc.txt
+    0
+    $ less ./output/winesapos-install.log
+    ```

+- Sanitize the image.

+    ```
+    $ sudo cp ./output/winesapos.img /var/lib/libvirt/images/
     $ sudo virt-sysprep --operations defaults,-customize -a /var/lib/libvirt/images/winesapos.img
+    ```

+- Copy the packages list over for it to be checksummed.

+    ```
+    $ sudo cp ./output/winesapos-packages.txt /var/lib/libvirt/images/winesapos-<VERSION>-[performance|secure|minimal].packages.txt
     ```

 - Create a release by using the universal `zip` compression utility.
 Do this for the build of the "performance" (default), "secure", and "minimal" images.